Apple Factory Scrutiny Likely to Continue Despite Critic's Fabrications

 Schmitz and This American Life host Ira Glass then confronted Daisey in an interview about the discrepancies between the translator's account of Daisey's trip to Shenzhen and his own.

 During the interview, Daisey admitted to not actually talking to anyone poisoned with hexane.

 "I met workers in, um, Hong Kong, going to Apple protests who had not been poisoned by hexane but had known people who had been, and it was a constant conversation among those workers," Daisey said.

-Daisey also admitted to taking "shortcuts" in his work and apologised to Glass.
+Daisey also admitted to taking "shortcuts" in his work and apologized to Glass.

 "My mistake, the mistake I truly regret, is that I had it on your show as journalism.
 And it's not journalism.
-It's theatre."
+It's theater."

 As for the New York Times edit, a story Daisey wrote titled "Against Nostalgia" referred to an encounter he supposedly had with a man whose hand had been mangled manufacturing iPads.
 The Times removed the reference now that Daisey has come clean and admitted he never actually met such a person.

 Apple was hit with a lot of bad press earlier this year surrounding worker conditions in its supply chain factories operated by Foxconn in China.
 The issue is not new.

 For instance, in January, PCWorld covered a story about how 150 Foxconn workers staged a protest threatening to jump off a building if the company did not meet their compensation demands.